Copyright © 1999–2016 FastMail Pty Ltd

 \, put a backslash before the character: use

-When searching for a phrase in a specific header, you must put a space between the header name and the phrase.
-Therefore, the term must be wrapped in a quote, e.g.
+When searching for a phrase in a specific header, you must wrap the term in a quote. e.g.

 Searching by date